 Unfortunately, many homes were not built with natural light in mind.
-Short of picking up your house and turning it in the direction of the sun--or altogether relocating it to Tucson or San Diego--there are a few remodel... projects you can do that significantly increase interior natural light.
+Short of picking up your house and turning it in the direction of the sun--or altogether relocating it to a sunnier location--there are a few remodel... projects you can do that significantly increase interior natural light.

 01 of 07